kurrent-io/KurrentDB-Client-Rust/README.md

         is_rust_a_nice_language: true,
     };

-    // It is not mandatory to use JSON as a data format however EventStoreDB
+    // It is not mandatory to use JSON as a data format however KurrentDB
     // provides great additional value if you do so. let evt = EventData::json("language-poll", &payload)?;